kylebarrow/chibi/README.md

 Chibi should also work with any other browser that supports `document.querySelectorAll()`.
 ### Using Chibi

 Chibi syntax is similar to that pioneered by jQuery: `$(selector).method()`.
-It intentionally uses the same `$` namespace as jQuery because micro-frameworks and grown-up frameworks should never mix.
+It intentionally uses the same `$` namespace as jQuery because micro-libraries and grown-up libraries should never mix.

 Chibi's supports standard CSS selectors but you can also pass in DOM elements directly: